tjrilho/tjrilho/README.md

 - 👋 Hi, I’m @tjrilho
-- 👀 I’m interested in systems architecture, and testing technologies to help build such architecture
+- 👀 I’m interested in systems architecture, and testing technologies to help build modern architectures.
 - 🌱 I’m currently learning ...
 Actually, I hope to be continuously learning, not just currently! but learning some stuff on GO
-- 💞️ I’m looking to collaborate on cool projects and technologin
+- 💞️ I’m looking to collaborate on cool projects and technologies
 - 📫 How to reach me ...
 Well, just let me know

 <!---